ApolloCareIO/General-Documentation/RISK.md

 ## Regulatory & Legal Risk

 Apollo operates as a cost‑sharing program and is not licensed as an insurance company.
 Changes in laws or enforcement priorities could classify Apollo as insurance and subject it to regulatory requirements.
-Apollo intends to pursue licences in future phases, but there is no guarantee that authorisation will be granted or that regulatory regimes will remain favourable【830535318348417†L88-L100】.
+Apollo intends to pursue licences in future phases, but there is no guarantee that authorisation will be granted or that regulatory regimes will remain favourable.

 ## Smart‑Contract Risk